SnapLib/npm-fs/docs/package/README.md

 file system.

 A file system's most fundamental elements are the files and directories it's comprised of.
-These files and directories ***are*** the file system.
 This package contains classes to represent these elements (and specific "sub-types" of these elements) as objects.
+It also provides some utility expressions for parsing file system elements.

 ## Element